chef/chef-web-docs/chef_master/source/upgrade_analytics.rst

 .. note:: This documentation is meant to support existing Chef customers using Analytics.

-          Are you a new Chef customer, or looking to gain better insight into your fleet?
-Take advantage of `Chef Automate </chef_automate.html>`__.
+          If you are a new Chef customer, or are looking to gain better insight into your fleet, try `Chef Automate </chef_automate.html>`__.
 You'll get a graphical interface and query language that gives you insight into operational, compliance, and workflow events.
-You can `download Chef Automate here <https://downloads.chef.io/automate/>`__.
+Download Chef Automate `here <https://downloads.chef.io/automate/>`__.

 .. end_tag